-Need-based temporary access only recently started to be used in cybersecurity.
+Just-in-time access management focuses on minimizing the duration and scope of access to sensitive resources.
 Simply put, user access should be issued only when requested and for a set amount of time until it expires.
-This helps to combat zombie accounts that are no longer needed but still retain the permissions into the critical resources.

 What is just-in-time access?